Hosts/MC's, Media, Lifestyle | The Arts

-In addition to a graduate diploma in psychology, Nuala is a qualified lawyer and a trained actor.
+In addition to becoming a psychologist, Nuala is a qualified lawyer and a trained actor.
 She completed a Bachelor of Arts and Bachelor of Laws in 2000 and was admitted as a Barrister and Solicitor in 2001.
 She studied at the Flinders Drama Centre, a full-time acting course, from 1996-98.
 As an actor Nuala has been delighted to return to the stage from time to time including playing the lead role of Gerda in the Sydney Theatre Company production of The Snow Queen.

 "Nuala Hafner was a pleasure to work with.
 She is a wonderful role model for young women, and has a great story of hard work and determination.
 We were glad to have her involved in our event."

 Ruth Strother - National Conference Co-ordinator, Young Leaders Foundation